 Aristide’s return raised hopes for peace but not necessarily for economic improvement.
 The majority of the Haitian population continued to see their best hopes and prospects in continued economic emigration.

 Much of Haiti’s already limited infrastructure – including bridges, roads and port facilities – had deteriorated during the military regime.
-Moreover the international embargo had crippled an already weak economy, driving it close to collapse.
+Moreover, the international embargo had crippled an already weak economy, driving it close to collapse.

 The Armée d’Haiti was disbanded and elections held in 1995, in which René Préval, a former prime minister, was elected.
-However, social and political tensions remained and the imposed blockades continued in other ways.
+However, social and political tensions remained and the previously imposed blockades continued in other ways.

-The United States, which is Haiti’s largest funder, froze economic aid, citing delays by Aristide’s government in implementing economic reforms.
+The United States, which was Haiti’s largest funder, froze economic aid, citing delays by Aristide’s government in implementing economic reforms.
 These reforms involved the privatization of key state-owned companies such as banks, the electricity and telephone utilities, and the country’s main port.

 In 2001, despite weakened civil society aspirations, Aristide managed to be popularly re-elected and to hang on to office in the face of intense external pressure for reform.

-Citing undemocratic behaviour, in 2003 the US government vetoed the delivery of US $500 million in approved Inter-American Development Bank aid loans to Haiti.
+Citing undemocratic behaviour, in 2003 the US government vetoed the delivery of US$500 million in approved Inter-American Development Bank aid loans to Haiti.
 These social sector funds were earmarked specifically for improving education, health and clean water supply, all of which were aimed at the poor and marginalized Haitian majority.